isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-december.md

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep

-Cloud Solution Provider (CSP)-partners met Microsoft Partner Agreements (MSP's)
+Cloud Solution Provider (CSP) partners met Microsoft Partner Agreements (MSP's)

 ### <a name="details"></a>Details